If you need any help, don’t hesitate to email firstname.lastname@example.org or call 1-866-400-4001.

 We started the Shadow app after our friend Brad lost his dog, so we know how difficult this experience can be.
 That’s why we’ve created this guide for how to find a missing dog, which outlines every step you should take to maximize the chances of being reunited with your pet.

-For people who live in either Los Angeles, Dallas–Fort Worth, Houston, San Antonio, Phoenix, or the greater NYC area (including Long Island and New Jersey), you can also download our app and create a listing for your dog to simplify the process (available across the US and growing).
+For people who live in the following cities, you can also download our app and create a listing for your dog to simplify the process (available across the US and growing).